'Last Sermon of Jesus'

 John 14:7 "If you had known Me, you would have known My Father also; and from now on you know Him and have seen Him."

 Jesus' disciples witnessed His numerous miracles.
-Healing the sick, blind, crippled and deaf, casting out demons, walking on water, raising the death, etc. To Him nothing was impossible.
+Healing the sick, blind, crippled and deaf, casting out demons, walking on water and raising the dead.
+To Him nothing was impossible.
 They also believed that He was the coming Messiah to deliver Israel.

 Mat 16:14 So they said, "Some say John the Baptist, some Elijah, and others Jeremiah or one of the prophets."

-Because of their concept that Yahweh, the Almighty God is righteous, holy but judgmental, and that no sinful human having seen God can stay alive, so they could only believe Him as another prophet like Elijah or Moses.
-When our Lord taught them things difficult to accept they just abandoned Him.
+Because of their deeply ingrained Jewish convictions, the Almighty God Yahweh is esteemed as a righteous, holy but judgmental God.
+No sinful human having seen God can stay alive, so they could only believe Jesus as another prophet like Elijah or Moses.
+When our Lord taught them things that were too difficult to accept, they just abandoned Him.

 John 6:67-69 Then Jesus said to the twelve, "Do you also want to go away?"
 But Simon Peter answered Him, "Lord, to whom shall we go?
 You have the words of eternal life.
 Also we have come to believe and know that You are the Christ, the Son of the living God."